logeethant/slim-boilerplate/README.md

 ```
 Update/install Composer dependencies:
 ```
+composer update
-composer update (--no-dev if not using Laravel Homestead)
+composer update --no-dev (if not using Laravel's Homestead)
 ```
 ## Configuration
 Rename or copy `app/Parameters.yaml.dist` to `app/Parameters.yaml` and customize its parameters.